-Channel 1 is about judging.
+Channel 1 is about judging and doing.

-Channel 2 is about learning.
+Channel 2 is about learning and leading.

 It’s been an interesting awareness and something that takes some practice.
 But as I got comfortable with shifting my listening over to Channel 2, I became much more aware of what is actually on Channel 1!
 It’s akin to static.
 A bunch of background chatter going on that actually tries to pull me away from listening, to protect me from what might go wrong, how I might be wrong or what might be wrong with the person I’m listening to.
 With all that going on it is pretty hard to hear what my conversational partner is actually saying!!